Wigdo/Need-For-Java/README.md

 # Need-For-Java

+A terminal based game.

-My first attempt at creating a Java program, using this self-made as a means of learning Java.
+Using this project as a means of learning Java.

+This is my first attempt at creating a Java program.

 Opinions, thoughts, advice and comments welcome :)